 Rabbi Lord Jonathan Sacks: An example of Jewish pluralism

 Former UK Chief Rabbi Lord Jonathan Sacks passed away on November 7th at the age of 72.
 Rabbi Sacks’ views were some of “the most universalising voices within contemporary Judaism.”
-This article analyses some of the main achievements of this religious leader.
+This article analyses some of the main achievements of this religious leader, who is seen as an example of Jewish pluralism.

 Who was Rabbi Lord Jonathan Sacks?